Having the right packing checklist can make your Dubai desert safari more comfortable, safe, and enjoyable.

 Helpful Tips

-- Choose evening or private safaris for a relaxed pace
+- Choose evening or private safaris for a relaxed pace — private safaris allow activity adjustments that shared tours cannot offer

 - Inform the tour operator in advance about any mobility concerns